Bone, Joint and Muscle Conditions

 Infections in the bones and joints can cause pain and disabilities.
 But with proper treatment, almost all infections can be cured before they cause serious problems.

 Hip infections in children are not very common.
-About one in every 3,000 children gets an infection in or around the hip.
+About 1 in every 3,000 children gets an infection in or around the hip.

 Children who are between ages 2 and 5 are most likely to get hip infections.
 Children approaching their teenage years get them, too.